It’s a heartwarming Christmas story with all the traditional yuletide elements:

 During the two months the Reneaus had lived in Shaw’s house, Reverend Reneau had become jealous of Shaw’s attentions to his wife.
 Reneau often caught Shaw helping his wife cook meals and wash laundry.
 Sometimes Shaw and Mrs. Reneau went to the movies together.
 Reverend Reneau did not approve of movies.

 Reneau thought Shaw showed his wife too much attention and accused his wife of accepting that attention.
-Shaw thought Reneau mistreated his wife.
+Shaw, for his part, thought Reneau mistreated his wife.

 The two men quarreled.
 Shaw threatened Reneau.